tanvir-git/odoo-documentation/content/applications/sales/sales/ebay_connector/setup.rst

 ==============================
-How to configure eBay in Odoo?
+How to configure eBay in CoquiAPPs?
 ==============================

 Create eBay tokens